 Most people love the different colours, smells and structures that come with planting a variety of flowers.
 This same variety has a very distinct biological purpose.
 It acts as an advertisement for nectar, attracting insects and even birds and bats to pollinate.

 The bumble bee, for example, will first locate a plant by scent from up to 500m away.
 They’ll navigate towards the flower by testing the relative strength of the scent, then switch to visual cues when they’re within a metre of the flower.
 So while we appreciate the colour and scent of a variety of flowers, by planting them in abundance we’re supporting the ecological success of our habitat.

 This is especially important as we learn more about the effects of pollution on flowers’ scent molecules.
 The by-products of exhaust fumes bind to these molecules, making them harder to detect and decreasing the individual plant’s chances of attracting nature’s pollinators.
-That being said, the average suburban garden, well-planted, can contain more nectar than a square kilometre of rainforest – when planting your garden, a “more the merrier” approach is definitely best.
+That being said, the average suburban garden, well-planted, contains more nectar than a square kilometre of rainforest.
+When planting your biodiverse garden, a “more the merrier” approach is definitely best.

 If you want to support a dynamic but sustainable environment, you need to have as many species living there as possible at any one time.
 The more you have living together, the healthier your garden will be.
 Which is why catering for predators is incredibly important.

 One of the UK’s most widespread predators is the tawny owl.
 These nocturnal birds adapt easily from urban to suburban areas, where they switch their diet from primarily small mammals to birds and amphibians.
 Gardens with ponds or water features cater well to the tawny owl, offering a buffet of frogs.